»Terraform Enterprise VMware Reference Architecture

 The specific selection and configuration of the storage device is not covered in this document.
 For more information about high-speed and highly available storage, please see your storage vendor.
 We recommend that each of these VMs be deployed as immutable architecture to enable one to easily redeploy the secondary VM when the primary has been upgraded or changed.
 If this is not possible a snapshot methodology inherent to TFE along with examples of restoring those snapshots is available at Terraform Enterprise Automated Recovery.

 For more information about Terraform Enterprise's disk requirements, see Before Installing: Disk Requirements.

 The Active/Active mode provides a higher level of availability and failover as well as horizontal scaling.
 It requires additional external services, and all of the requirements and instructions are available on the Terraform Enterprise Active/Active page.

 We have tested Active/Active on VMware vSphere internally, with ESXi version 7.0.1 and vCenter Server version 7.0.2.00200, but should work on any version supported by the vSphere Provider for Terraform.

 - A load balancer to route traffic to both Terraform Enterprise virtual machines.

 - Both virtual machines located in the same physical datacenter and on the same network.
-High amounts of network latency between the Terraform Enterprise virtual machines and the external services may result in plan and apply slowness and errors.
+High network latency between the Terraform Enterprise virtual machines and the external services may result in plan and apply issues.

-- High-speed disks, as they are are critical for good performance.
+- High-speed disks, as they are critical for good performance.